 Patagonia Kids Downdrift Parka

-The Naapuri is definitely heavier than the Patagonia Parka above, but it is INCREDIBLY warm.
+The Serkkula is definitely heavier than the Patagonia Parka above, but it is INCREDIBLY warm.
 It’s the jacket for the coldest days and is similar to Reima’s Stravanger snowsuit.
 The fur is removable from the hood.

 Stio Hometown Down Jacket

-It’s down so requires a bit more care, but can always be fixed with Noso patches too….
+It fits well, has a great hood and keeps kids warm.
+Amelia has the Hometown Down parka too and loves it!
+It’s also down so requires a bit more care, but can always be fixed with Noso patches too….

-Best Snow Pants and Rain Pants for Kids
+Best Snow Pants for Kids

-These bibs are guaranteed to keep your kiddo dry and warm in all conditions thanks to trusty Gore-Tex.
+Burton Powline Bib Pants are guaranteed to keep your kiddo dry and warm in all conditions thanks to trusty Gore-Tex.

 Patagonia Snow Pile Bibs

 These bibs are perfect for toddlers because the bib part provides really good coverage to keep snow out and warmth in.
-I also love how they are very durable for crawling around in.
+We also love how they are very durable for crawling around in.
 The bibs at the top unsnap for easier bathroom breaks.

 While they do have a higher price tag, they are high quality and made to be passed down from kid to kid.
 They pair very well with the Snow Pile Jacket.

-Shred Dog Elevated Kids Bibs
+Akova Elevated Kids Bibs

 Town Hall Mountain Town Winter Pants